department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Flow/research plan.md

 Review whether Veterans can migrate their accounts from DS Logon to Login.gov (IAL1) without issue:

 * Are Veterans motivated to set up a Login.gov account when initially prompted, why or why not?
-* [If we are prepared to test an alternate flow, with a different trigger] Are Veterans more or less motivated by the alternate flow?
+* Are Veterans more or less motivated when prompted via email or via a (surprise) modal after sign-in?
 * How confident do Veterans feel about their ability to set up a Login.gov account when initially prompted?
 * Can Veterans successfully initiate the account setup flow?
 * Can Veterans successfully create their account, including verifying their email address and setting up multi-factor authentication?